PetruGarstea/AndroMedia/README.md

 # AndroMedia
-AndroMedia is media/game console for ODROID-C1+
+AndroMedia is a media/game console for ODROID-C1+